baconjs/bacon.js/README.md

 objects) with a new property with the given name and a value taken from the given Property.

-`stream.mapEnd(f)` creates a single-element stream which consists of a single Next event and an End.
-The value event is created by calling the given function when the source stream ends.
+`stream.mapEnd(f)` Adds an extra Next event just before End.
+The value is created
+by calling the given function when the source stream ends.
 Instead of a function, a static value can be used.
 You can even omit the argument if you don't care about the actual value.

 Property
 --------